 Pay attention to your grades as the course goes along and use this option for emergency situations such as illness, technology problems, accidents, deaths in the family etc.

-All course work is in your Learning Modules in the Blackboard course.
+All course work is in the COURSE WORK LINK on the left side of your Blackboard course.

 Chapter Quizzes